smford/eeh-esp32-rfid/README.md

 ## Things to do
-- Add requester ip details to web admin logs
+- Add requester ip details to web admin logs: https://techtutorialsx.com/2018/02/17/esp32-arduino-web-server-getting-client-ip/
 - Add unknown card found to logs
 - Add status light to signify when it is checking access, in trainer mode, locked, unlocked, etc
 - OTA updating of firmware